CRESTMOOR NEIGHBORHOOD MEMORIAL SCHOLARSHIP

 Scholarship Recipients must demonstrate, as the top criterion, deep engagement and involvement in the San Bruno community.
 Other factors that will be considered during the selection process include, in no particular order, an applicant's financial need, extracurricular activities, academic record, and examples of leadership, teamwork, and collaboration.
 The Foundation may also take into consideration whether an applicant has overcome significant challenges or obstacles and how those circumstances may have affected the applicant’s school activities, other community involvement, or achievement in school.

-Beginning June 2020: Payment of awards upon proof of enrollment
+Beginning June 2021: Payment of awards upon proof of full-time enrollment

 Each Crestmoor Neighborhood Memorial Scholarship Recipient must: